 Weight loss can be slow and frustrating.
-The progress is often hard to see since you see yourself every day and don’t see big differences as do those who don’t see you for a while.
+Progress is often hard to see since you see yourself every day.
 A weight loss tracker printable shows you are making progress even when you don’t feel like you are.
 A body measurement tracker is important because you often lose inches, but it doesn’t show on the scale.
-It gives a more accurate picture regarding fat loss than a scale does.
+It gives a more accurate picture of fat loss than a scale does.

 Weight Loss Tracker Printable